sarakarimi/PlantMap/README.md

-# PlantMap
-PlantMap: federated learning for segmentation, classification, and detection of weed species in aerial images taken from farm fields for WASP course 2024.
+# PlantMap: Federated learning for segmentation, classification, and detection of weed species in aerial images taken from farm fields

 ## Setup Environment